 Historic City of Yazd (2017)

 The ancient city of Yazd is the capital of Yazd province, located in central Iran between Kavir Desert and Lut Desert.
 Hence, its weather is quite cold in winter and very hot in summer.
-It was listed as the UNESCO World Heritage site due to its special architecture and valuable historical monuments.
+Listed as the UNESCO World Heritage site due to its special architecture and valuable historical monuments.
 It’s thought to be the first clay city, the second historical city in the world and well-known for its tall wind-towers (Badgirs).

 Masjed-e Jāmé of Isfahan (2012)

 This is one of the oldest and biggest mosques of Iran, located in Isfahan Province in Central Iran.
 The construction of this stunning mosque dates back to the 8th century; however, it has experienced many renovations over these twelve centuries.
-Jameh mosque is considered as the museum of Islamic architecture due to its four-courtyard, double-shelled ribbed domes and amazing tile works.
+Jameh mosque is also the museum of Islamic architecture due to its four-courtyard, double-shelled ribbed domes and amazing tile works.

 Naghsh-e Jahan Square, Isfahan (1979)